External dependencies

 };

-You can see the values of LL_CFLAGS
+You can see the values of LL_CFLAGS and LL_LDFLAGS in the generated

 load("@rules_ll//ll:defs.bzl", "ll_binary")